bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 [Back to Home](https://bsgh1107.github.io/)

-# *Itinerary*
+# *Itinerary: 3 night & 4 days*
-Dehi to Rajkot, 2hrs Flight.
+Day1: Dehi to Rajkot, 2hrs Flight.

-Rajkot to Dwarka, 4hrs Vande Bharat Train.
+Day1: Rajkot to Dwarka, 4hrs Vande Bharat Train.

+Night1: stay in a Hotel in dwarka.

+Day2: Dwarkadish, Bet Dwarka, Nageshwar.

-Two Night Hotel stay in Dwarka.
+Night2: Stay in a Hotel in Dwarka.

-Taxi to Somnath via Porbandar and sight seeing, approx 5-6 hrs.
+Day3: Taxi to Somnath via Porbandar and sight seeing, approx 5-6 hrs.

-One night stay in Somnath.
+Night3: Stay in a Hotel in Somnath.

-Taxi back to Rajkot via Junghad and Tejpur.
+Day4: Taxi back to Rajkot via Junghad and Tejpur.

-Rajkot to Delhi, Flight.
+Day4: Rajkot to Delhi, Flight.

 # *Route map from Delhi*

 Refer route details in the google map: